C06A/HALSpeL/hal-spel/README.md

 ## Overview high level DSL

 The most used object in HALSpeL is a Resource.
-It contains References on other Resources, embedded Resources and attributes.
+It contains References to other Resources, embedded Resources and attributes.

 In some rare cases Client may access Answer object which contains request, response and result objects provided by Fuel (see examples below).